tzk223x/twitter-bot/README.md

 ## Using GitHub Workflow

-These secrets need to be set in GitHub in order to use GitHub Workflow to automatically update the application and infrastructure upon commit to main without depending on any local resources.
+These secrets need to be set in GitHub in order to use GitHub Workflow to automatically update the application and infrastructure upon commit to main without depending on local resources.
 The workflow is defined in the "/.github/workflows/" directory.

 ### Secrets